Hypothyroidism in Women: Understanding Common Symptoms

 Weight Gain

 Many women with hypothyroidism put on extra pounds.
 Weight gain tends to happen gradually over several months.
-Low levels of thyroid hormone can slow down the body's metabolism, making it more difficult to burn calories and leading to weight gain.
+Low thyroid hormone levels can slow the body's metabolism, making it more difficult to burn calories and lead to weight gain.

 Depression

 People with hypothyroidism may feel sad, anxious, irritable, or depressed.
-Depression can worsen over time, so it's important to seek treatment early.
+Depression can worsen over time, so it's essential to seek treatment early.

 Constipation